TOP 9 PIANO-BUYER QUESTIONS 2023

 If there is a discount, it is due to some legitimate reasons such as inventory aging, overstock, musical considerations, a very limited-time promotion, some cosmetic flaw, etc.

 Steinert Tip: Call us.
 If you reside in our market area (Greater Boston/Eastern Massachusetts), we are committed to earning your business.

 9. Why should I do business with you over someone else?

 We'd like to think we have something for everyone, but it ultimately depends upon your particular piano needs, budget and preferences.
 We also believe that the reputation, stability, and longevity of a dealership are important for piano ownership since every acoustic piano requires basic maintenance.

 M. Steinert & Sons is the official supplier of pianos to the legendary Boston Symphony Orchestra and nearly all other leading musical institutions and venues throughout New England.
-We work with private teaching studios, community music schools, pianists of every level while supporting the local music community and economy.
-We’ve made a serious commitment to keeping the piano a vibrant force in music-making in our region!
+We work with private teaching studios, community music schools, and pianists of every level while supporting the local music community and economy.
+We've made a serious commitment to keeping the piano a vibrant force in music-making in our region!